Trust the firm that is dedicated to the passionate representation of its clients.

 When dealing with restraining orders, it is best to seek help from someone who is professionally trained in dealing with these types of matters.
 Amdur, Maggs & Dugan's legal team is prepared to handle all types of family law matters, including those that relate to domestic violence and Temporary Restraining Orders.

 We represent individuals throughout Monmouth, Ocean and Middlesex counties as well as the rest of New Jersey.
-Do not hesitate to contact us at (732) 474-7531 for assistance!
+Do not hesitate to contact us online or call at (732) 474-7531 for assistance!